tencent cloud

 During task execution, CU*H consumption occurs.
 Please note that the final CU consumption is subject to the bill, and the final result may vary.
 In the Spark scenario, it is approximately equal to the sum of Spark task execution durations divided by 3600.

-2.2 For a Spark job task, it is the platform scheduling time + engine startup duration + queuing time within the engine + execution time within the engine.
+2. For a Spark job task, it is the platform scheduling time + engine startup duration + queuing time within the engine + execution duration within the engine.

-The execution time within the engine is the duration from the start execution of the first task of a Spark task to the task completion.
+If the task has insight results, it is the execution duration within the engine.
+This metric reflects the actual time required for computation, which is the duration from the start execution of the first task of a Spark task to the task completion.

 Scanned data volume